Ammara-Haroon/fake-os/README.md

 #### Start Menu

 The "Start" button opens up a start menu on "click" event.
-The structure of the start menu with icons and labels is built in html but the visiblilty is controlled through Javascript by toggling the class list of the start menu.
+The structure of the start menu with icons and labels is built in html but the visibililty is controlled through JavaScript by toggling the class list of the start menu.

 #### Clock